thxlib/thxlib.github.io/lib/thx.core/index.md

 description: General purpose library.
 It contains extensions to many of the types contained in the standard library as well as new complementary types.
 contributors:
   - fponticelli
-releasenote: The FP release.
+releasenote: "More functional goodness, Make, Convert, fixes and minor additions."
-version: 0.38.0
+version: 0.39.0
 url: "https://github.com/fponticelli/thx.core"
 title: thx.core